 Do we want Okinawa to go the way of Ukraine?
 China will see the opportunity when Japan and the US weaken their defense measures.

-Prime Minister Fumio Kishida and Governor Denny Tamaki holding aged sake and pouring it into the same vessel in the sake ceremony marking the 50th anniversary of Okinawa's return.
+Prime Minister Fumio Kishida holding aged sake for the breaking open the sake ceremony with Denny Tamaki, the governor of Okinawa at the reception to commemorate the 50th anniversary of Okinawa's return.
 Ginowan City, Okinawa Prefecture on Sunday May 15, 2022.
 (Photo by Yasushi Notomi)

 May 15 marked the 50th anniversary of Okinawa’s reversion to Japan in 1972.